NinjaMonkeyGames/sandbox/DEVELOPER.md

 1. jobs: defines a set of jobs to be run in the pipeline.
 2. build: specifies the name of the job being configured.
 3. Sets runner environment to 'ubuntu-3.20.3'.
-  a. runs-on: specifies what runner and OS to use.
+  a. runs-on: specifies an OS environment to run on.
   b. 'ubuntu-3.20.3' sets runner to 'ubuntu-3.20.3'.
 4. steps: defines the sequence of steps that the job will execute.
 ```

 ℹ *️ Note Ubuntu is the runner only and should not be confused with the alpine installation used as a base for the
 markdownlint-cli docker.*

----

 ##### Checkout code : [build-docker.yaml] - [CODE]